 Thick with meaning: 6 UK political terms explored

-The final episode of Armando Iannucci’s political satire The Thick of It will air in the UK this Saturday.
-Journalists love comparing plotlines in The Thick of It to real-life political events, and sometimes life has even imitated art: politicians picked up and popularized the word ‘omnishambles’, first used by foul-mouthed The Thick of It character Malcolm Tucker.
+Journalists love comparing plotlines in Armando Iannucci’s political satire The Thick of It to real-life political events, and sometimes life has even imitated art: politicians picked up and popularized the word ‘omnishambles’, first used by foul-mouthed The Thick of It character Malcolm Tucker.
 The word has even spawned further coinages: Romney-shambles, in reference perceived gaffes made by US presidential candidate Mitt Romney; and omnivoreshambles, in reference to the now-postponed badger cull in the UK.